overhide/overhide/README.md

 ## About

-*overhide* is solving a people problem.
+At it's core *overhide* is solving a people problem.
 Consider an app developer who wants to create something, but doesn't want to front time, money, resources into infrastructure to support the solution.
 Further consider a user who wants to use said service, but doesn't want to worry about who they're trusting with their data and information.
 Although both likely want the ease of centralized hubs for discovery--e.g. app stores--they might not want the burden of maintaining some centralized relationship: another account/login/network.

 For certain solutions--*overhide* isn't universally applicable--we want to free the app developer from the standard deployment model and free the user from trusting yet another provider.